kevllino/solidity-learning/solidity.md

 You can use the memory keyword with arrays to create a new array inside a function without needing to write anything to storage.
 The array will only exist until the end of the function call, and this is a lot cheaper gas-wise than updating an array in storage — free if it's a view function called externally.

-Notes:
-- You can pass a storage pointer to a struct as an argument to a private or internal function.
-- memory arrays must be created with a length argument (in this example, 3).
-They currently cannot be resized like storage arrays can with array.push(), although this may be changed in a future version of Solidity.both external view and pure do not cost gas
-- hard to implement randomness and stay safe at the same moment => solution is oracle
-- transferring to address `0` is called burning a token, because no one has the private key => unrecoverable
-- vassert is similar to require, where it will throw an error if false.
-The difference between assert and require is that require will refund the user the rest of their gas when a function fails, whereas assert will not.
-So most of the time you want to use require in your code; assert is typically used when something has gone horribly wrong with the code (like a uint overflow).
-- commenting use natspec:
-@title and @author are straightforward.
-@notice explains to a user what the contract / function does. @dev is for explaining extra details to developers.
-@param and @return are for describing what each parameter and return value of a function are for.
-- ternary operator: (condition) ? ifTrue : ifFalse
-- the block time for Ethereum is on average 15 seconds
-- A wei is the smallest sub-unit of Ether — there are 10^18 wei in one ether.
-- indexed keyword allows to filter in event listener

 ### Security
 - An important security practice is to examine all your public and external functions, and try to think of ways users might abuse them.